buildpacks/docs/content/docs/features/dockerfiles.md

 * The `extension.toml` describes the extension, containing information such as its name, ID, and version.
 * `./bin/detect` is invoked during the `detect` phase.
 It analyzes application source code to determine if the extension is needed and contributes build plan entries.
-* `./bin/generate` is invoked during the `generate` phase.
-It outputs either or both of `build.Dockerfile` or `run.Dockerfile` for extending the build- or run-time base image, respectively (in the [initial implementation](#phased-approach), only limited `run.Dockerfile`s are allowed).
+* `./bin/generate` is invoked during the `generate` phase (a new lifecycle phase that happens after `detect`).
+It outputs either or both of `build.Dockerfile` or `run.Dockerfile` for extending the builder or run image, respectively (in the [initial implementation](#phased-approach), only limited `run.Dockerfile`s are allowed).

 For more information, see [authoring an image extension](TODO).

 ## A platform's perspective

-Platforms may wish to use image extensions if TODO.
+Platforms may wish to use image extensions if they wish to provide the flexibility of modifying base images dynamically at build time.

 To use image extensions, a platform should do the following:

 * Include image extensions in the provided builder (see [packaging an image extension](TODO))
-* When running the `detect` phase, include image extensions in the provided order
+* When invoking the `detector` binary, include image extensions in the provided order
+  * Note that the new `generate` phase is a responsibility of the `detector` and thus happens automatically after (and in the same container as) `detect`
+  * Note also that extensions workflows are not currently supported when using the `creator` binary - support may be added in the future, but with a lower priority
-* After running the `detect` phase, but before running the `build` or `export` phases, apply the generated Dockerfiles to the build- or run-time base images (in the [initial implementation](#phased-approach), this is not needed)
+* After invoking the `detector`, and before invoking the `builder` or `exporter`, apply the generated Dockerfiles to the builder or run images (in the [initial implementation](#phased-approach), this is not needed as only run image switching is permitted)
-* Invoke the `build` and `export` phases as usual
+* Invoke the `builder` and `exporter` binaries as usual

 ### Risks

-Image extensions / Dockerfiles are considered experimental and susceptible to change in future API versions.
+Image extensions are considered experimental and susceptible to change in future API versions.
 Additionally, platform operators should be mindful that:

-* You can do anything with a Dockerfile TODO
-* Mixins TODO
+* Dockerfiles are very powerful - in fact, you can do anything with a Dockerfile!
+Introducing image extensions into your CNB builds can eliminate the security and compatibility guarantees that buildpacks provide if not done with great care.
+Consult the [guidelines and best practices](TODO) for more information.
+* When Dockerfiles are used to switch the run image from that defined on the provided builder, the resulting run image may not have all the mixins required by buildpacks in the builder.
+Platforms may wish to optionally re-validate mixins prior to `export` when using extensions.

 ### Phased approach

-Some limitations of the initial implementation of this feature have already been mentioned, and we'll expand on them here.
-As this is a large and complicated feature, TODO.
+Some limitations of the initial implementation of the Dockerfiles feature have already been mentioned, and we'll expand on them here.
+As this is a large and complicated feature, the implementation has been split into phases in order to deliver incremental value and gather feedback.

+* Phase 1: `run.Dockerfile`s can be used to switch (only) the run image; no image modifications are allowed (this eliminates the need for an `extend` lifecycle phase)
+* Phase 2: `build.Dockerfile`s can be used to extend the builder image
+  * A new `extend` lifecycle phase is introduced to apply the `build.Dockerfile`s from `generate` to the builder image
+* Phase 3: `run.Dockerfile`s can be used to extend the run image
+  * The `extend` lifecycle phase can be run in parallel for the builder and run images

+The final ordering of lifecycle phases will look something like the following:

+* `analyze`
+* `detect` - after standard detection `detect` will also run extensions' `./bin/generate`, output Dockerfiles are written to a volume
+* `extend` - applies `build.Dockerfile`s to the builder image
+* `extend` - applies `run.Dockerfile`s to the run image (could run in parallel with builder image extension)
+* `restore`
+* `build`
+* `export`

+Note that the method of applying Dockerfiles is left up to the platform, but could utilize the Docker daemon if available, or [`kaniko`](https://github.com/GoogleContainerTools/kaniko) for containerized workflows.
+The CNB lifecycle will have an `extender` binary to cover one or possibly both cases.

 ## In action: a CNB build with extensions

 Let's walk through a build that uses extensions, step by step.
+We will see an image extension that switches the run image from an image that does not have `curl` installed to an image that does have `curl` installed.

 * `workspace=<workspace>` - set a variable to hold the location of your preferred workspace directory
 * Clone the lifecycle repo and build it (TODO: remove when lifecycle v0.15.0-rc.1 released)